statisticalbiotechnology/triqler/README.rst

   to the target database.
 - The intensities should **not** be log transformed, Triqler will do this transformation for you.
+- The search engine scores should be such that higher scores indicate a higher confidence in the PSM.
 - We recommend usage of well calibrated search engine scores, e.g. the SVM scores from Percolator.
 - Multiple proteins can be specified at the end of the line, separated by tabs.